 If the Health Ministry states that citizens can only move within their province during the relaxing of restrictions (for example, during Phase One), it means between the municipalities of that province and not across the whole region.

-Some of the restrictions are also being lifted for different healthcare zones.
+Meanwhile, some of the current restrictions apply to different healthcare zones.
 Unfortunately, we are unable to provide all details for your own precise area.
 Readers should check with their local authorities for further information on what is permitted and when, as the enforcement of measures might differ from one municipality to the next.
-This is specifically the case for coastal regions, and access to the beach.

 Latest ‘Phase Status’ for each Region

-The health regions of Camp de Tarragona, the western Pyreness (Alt Pirineu i Aran) and the Ebre region (Terres de l’Ebre) in Catalonia are in Phase Two (since Monday 25 May).
+The healthcare zones of Camp de Tarragona, the western Pyreness (Alt Pirineu i Aran) and the Ebre region (Terres de l’Ebre) moved to Phase Three on 8 June.

-The healthcare zones of Girona, Catalunya Central, Garraf and Alt Penedés are in Phase Two from Monday 1 June.
+The healthcare zones of Girona, Catalunya Central, Garraf and Alt Penedés move to Phase Three on Monday 15 June.